eratosthene/kmpc/docs/config.rst

   The path to the music folder on the synchost. syncfanartpath
-  The path to the fanart folder on the synchost.
+  The path to the fanart folder on the synchost. synctmppath
+  Where temporary files should be written on the synchost.

 [flags] section
 ---------------